balashev/spectro/docs/introduction.rst

 The main features of spectro package is

+* Powerful GUI for spetra analysis
-* Complex absorption line modeling
+* Comprehensive visually guided absorption line modeling
 * Levenberg-Marquard and MCMC parameters estimations of line profiles
 * 1d spectrum reduction routines
 * 2d to 1d spectral reduction